Explicit description of all deflators for market models under random horizon with applications to NFLVR: Introduction

-For this new market model $(S^{\tau},\mathbb G)$, which includes the two important settings of default and mortality, many challenging questions arise in finance (both theoretical and empirical) and mathematical finance.
-Most of these questions are still open problems nowadays and are essentially concerned with measuring the impact of $\tau$ on the financial and economical concepts, theories, rules, models, methodologies, ...., etcetera.
-Among these we cite the (consumption-based) capital asset pricing model (s), equilibrium, arbitrage theory, market's viability, the fundamental theorem of asset pricing, the optimal portfolios (e.g. the log-optimal portfolio, the num\'eraire portfolio and other types of portfolios to cite few), utility maximization, the various pricing rules, ..., etcetera.
+For this new market model $(S^{\tau},\mathbb G)$, many challenging questions arise in finance (both theoretical and empirical) and mathematical finance.
+Most of these questions are still open problems nowadays and are essentially concerned with measuring the impact of $\tau$ on the financial and economical concepts, theories, rules, models, methodologies, ...., et cetera.
+Among these we cite the (consumption-based) capital asset pricing model (s), equilibrium, arbitrage theory, market's viability, the fundamental theorem of asset pricing, the optimal portfolios (e.g. the log-optimal portfolio, the num\'eraire portfolio and other types of portfolios to cite a few), utility maximization, the various pricing rules, ..., et cetera.
 The first fundamental question to all these aforementioned problems, lies in the impact of the random time on the market's viability and the corresponding no-arbitrage concept(s).
-In virtue of \cite{ChoulliDengMa}, see also \cite{KabanovKardarasSong,KardarasKaratzas} for related discussions, the market's viability in its various weakest form, the existence of the num\'eraire portfolio, and the no-unbounded-profit-with-bounded-risk (NUPBR) concept are equivalent or intimately related.
-In this spirit, there were an upsurge interest in studying first the effect of the random time on NUPBR in a series of papers, see \cite{AFK,ACDJ1,ACDJ2,ACDJ3,CD1,CD2,Song2016} for details.
+In virtue of \cite{ChoulliDengMa}, see also \cite{KabanovKardarasSong,KardarasKaratzas} for related discussions, the market's viability in its various weakest form, the existence of the num\'eraire portfolio, and the no-unbounded-profit-with-bounded-risk (NUPBR for short) concept are equivalent and/or intimately related.
+In this spirit, there were an upsurge interest in studying first the effect of the random time on NUPBR in a series of papers, see \cite{AFK,ACDJ1,ACDJ3,ChoulliDeng2020,CD1,Song2016} for details.
 This very recent literature answers fully the question when NUPBR is altered for $(S^{\tau},\mathbb G)$.
-Some of these papers, especially \cite{ACDJ1,ACDJ2,ACDJ3,Song2016}, construct {\it examples of deflators} for special and very particular cases (such as when $(S,\mathbb F)$ is local martingale under the physical probability), while the following question remains open and beyond reach up to now.
+Some of these papers, especially \cite{ACDJ1,ACDJ3,Song2016}, construct {\it examples of deflators} for special and very particular cases (such as when $(S,\mathbb F)$ is local martingale under the physical probability), while the following question remains open up to now.